Post cover

 5. Summary

-The controlled component is a convenient technique to access the value of input fields in React.
-It doesn't use references and serves as a single source of truth to access the input value.
+The controlled input is a convenient technique to access values of input fields in React.

 Setting up a controlled input requires 3 steps: